andybalham/10-print-i-am-cool/clgj4qou6000p09ie0yuycd57.md

 For the majority of my journey in software development, I have used languages that have supported method overloading.
 I have found this to be useful, so I have been wondering how to implement something similar in [TypeScript](https://www.typescriptlang.org/).
 How can we have a method can be declared multiple times with different parameters in a language which does not support method overloading in the traditional way?

+> After posting, it was brought to my attention that there is another way.
+I have added an update at the end to cover this approach.

 ## The Problem

 I wanted to create a class to build queries for [DynamoDB](https://aws.amazon.com/dynamodb/).
 DynamoDB is a NoSQL database that indexes each item by two keys.
 A partition key and a sort key.
 When querying a DynamoDB table you always supply a partition key, and you optionally supply a sort key along with an operator such as 'greater than'.
 Another option is to supply two sort key values to provide a range.